Amal-benhenia/MY-STORE./README.md

 # MY-STORE.
-I have created and Ecommerce app using MERN stack and payment integration using stripeJS.
+I have created and e-commerce app using MERN stack and payment integration using stripeJS.